Tirupati Ganga Jatara: Legend

 Sri Tataiahgunta Gangamma is Grama Devatha of Tirupati city.
-Once upon a time when Tirupati and surrounding areas were ruled by Palegondulu, harassment on women was enormous – they use to rape and harass any woman seen.
-During this time, in a village "Avilala", the Goddess Gangamma was born and grew into a most beautiful women.
-When the Palegondulu wanted to harm Goddess Gangamma, she with her grace and power tried to kill him.
+Once upon a time when Tirupati and surrounding areas were ruled by Palegondulu, harassment of women was enormous – they used to rape and harass any woman seen.
+During this time, in a village "Avilala", the Goddess Gangamma was born and grew into a beautiful woman.
+When the Palegondulu wanted to harm Goddess Gangamma, she with her grace and power was about to kill him.
 Palegondulu, fearing her, hid in a remote place.

 To take him out of hiding, the Gangamma planned "Ganga Jathara" where the people in Tirupathi do vichitra veshadarana and curse Gangamma for a period of 7 days.
 On the seventh day, the Palegondulu comes out of hiding and was killed by Goddess Gangamma for the LokaKalyanam (well being of all people).

 About

 Ganga Jatara, the folk festival of Tirupati, begins with the formal Chatimpu (announcement) around midnight of Tuesday.
-The Gangamma Jatara is held by the Theallaya Mirasi Achari family – Eepur Achari and Kasi Achari take charge of Jatara festival and make all arrangements.
+The Gangamma Jatara is held by the viswakarma Mirasi Achari family – Eepuri Devarjuluachari and Kasi shankara Achari take charge of Jatara festival and make all arrangements.

 The Gangamma Jatara is a very famous local festival for the people of Tirupati.
 It is done every year in May.
 As the Gangamma temple was in the banks of Thathaya gunta, the temple is famously known as "Tataiahgunta Gangamma Temple".

 Priests performed the initiatory rituals and tied `Vadibalu' to the `Viswaroopa Sthambam' in front of the temple, that set the stage for the fete.
 Men making the Chatimpu roam through the old town beating dappus to announce that the festival has begun and hence the residents should not leave the town till the festival is over.

 Priests make the traditional huge clay idol of the goddess at the temple's portico.
 Everyone during the festival comes and prays to the goddess to offer her pongal, sarees, turmeric and kumkum, etc.

 During the last day of festival, the portico will be smashed it into pieces at the auspicious moment.
 Devotees then clamour around to get the clay smithereens, which they consider as sacred, to be either preserved in the ‘Puja' room or consumed by mixing it in water.
 Though there is a ban on animal sacrifice, goats and fowls were chopped at will at a corner of the temple.